hammadojh/Web-Dev-Course/README.md

 This course introduces the basics of Web development and engineering.
 It will be offered by Dr. Omar Hammad in King Fahd University of Petroleum and Minerals for ICS/SWE junior students in Fall 2023.

 ## The lecture videos
-The lecture videos are available in this youtube channel <ADD_CHANNEL>
+The lecture videos are available in the [Web Engineering & Development](https://www.youtube.com/playlist?list=PLGNvUlVaYL4YMZ4l_yvvAYMOEOZ22xyme) youtube playlist

 ## Contents of the repository
 This repostory contains all of the supporting material that the instructor refer to in the course lectures.
 They include:
 - Exercise files
 - Links to articles
 - PDF Handouts
-- ... more will be added
+- Lecture videos (links)

 ## References
 The following resources are used to prepare the lectures